-Key Audit Matter How our scope addressed this matter [Description of each key audit matter in accordance with ISA (UK) 701.
+[Description of each key audit matter in accordance with ISA (UK) 701.
 (Revised November 2019).
 The significant judgements made be the engagement team with respect to each key audit matter should be explained.
-The auditor should include a description of the most significant assessed risks of material misstatement, a summary of their response and any key observations arising in relation to those risks] [Explanation of how the scope addressed each key audit matter and was influenced by the auditor's application of materiality]
+The auditor should include a description of the most significant assessed risks of material misstatement, a summary of their response and any key observations arising in relation to those risks]

+[Explanation of how the scope addressed each key audit matter and was influenced by the auditor's application of materiality]

 [Explanation of how the auditor applied the concept of materiality in planning and performing both the parent company and group audits.
-This is required to include the threshold used by the auditor as being materiality for the group financial statements as a whole, as well as the threshold used by the auditor as being performance materiality but may include other relevant disclosures.
-The significant judgments made by the auditor in determining both of these thresholds should also be explained.]
+This is required to include the threshold used by the auditor as being materiality for both the group and parent company financial statements as a whole, as well as the thresholds used by the auditor as being performance materiality but may include other relevant disclosures.
+The significant judgments made by the auditor in determining these thresholds should also be explained.]